jss367/blog/drafts/Status Quo Bias.md

 Status Quo bias might be more of an effect than a bias in its own right.
 In many ways, it's a manifestation of the bias that people are unhappy about a loss more than they are happy about a gain of the same value.
 So in this case, there is a status quo so any reduction from it will be condidered a loss.
 But this wouldn't fully explain the seatbelt in buses situation, where there is no loss.

+The fear of new weapons vs nuclear weapons